oliverschwendener/ueli/README.md

 # ueli

-This is a keystroke launcher for Windows and macOS.
+A keystroke launcher for Windows and macOS.

 ![example-image](assets/example-image.png)